truenas/documentation/content/Solutions/RemoteAccess.md

 **Apps -> Discover Apps ->** (Search for ZeroTier) **-> Install**

-On the Installation page, scroll down to the `ZeroTier Configuration -> Networks` field.
+On the installation screen, scroll down to the **ZeroTier Configuration -> Networks** field.
 Click to add a network and paste in the network key you copied previously.
-Leave all other options at their defaults, then scroll down and click `Install`.
+Accept all other default settings, and then scroll down to click **Install**.

 After the installation completes and the App status changes to "Running", you can navigate back to your [ZeroTier Networks](https://my.zerotier.com/networks) list, and click on your network to see your TrueNAS system waiting for approval.